 This Grade II listed building became redundant in 2007, when a new garrison church had been built elsewhere.
 At the same time, many other Victorian barrack buildings also became redundant.

-Sadly, Colchester Borough Council have the final say in what happens to the church.
-We say 'sadly' because Colchester Borough Council's record proves them to have little regard for our heritage and put heritage buildings very low down their list of priorities; asset stripping being their main aim.
 An archaeological survey has already been done of the land on which the church stands; which also happens to be a military cemetery from the Napoleonic period (late 18th century).
-This survey is presumed (by most) to be a precursor to demolishing the church and building blocks of flats over the cemetery.
-The owner of the land is Taylor Woodrow, who say they have no plans to build on the land.
-Note that they have not said that they will not build on the land.
-It's just that their plans are not ready yet.
+This survey was presumed (by most) to be a precursor to demolishing the church and building blocks of flats over the cemetery.
+The owner of the land was Taylor Woodrow, who said that they had no plans to build on the land.

 Here are a few pictures of the building.